Back to Dashboard

 What’s the best reliance index number?

 The reliance index is not a normative index.
 That is, it’s not “good” or “bad” to have a high or low ranking on the reliance index.
 Rather, the index indicates how concentrated your regional economy is in “eds and meds.”
 If your region has a reliance index close to 1, then eds and meds play the same role in your region as they do in the country as a whole.
 If your region’s reliance index is below 1, eds and meds are slightly less represented in your regional economy than they are in the country as a whole.
 And, if your region’s reliance index is above 1, your region is more dependent on eds and meds as a sector in the regional economy than as in the country as a whole.
-For a deeper explanation of reliance change in metro regions over time, please see our brief, Economic Reliance on Anchor Institutions: An Analysis of New Data from the Anchor Economy Initiative .
+For a deeper explanation of reliance change in metro regions between 2004 and 2019, please see our brief published in 2024, Economic Reliance on Anchor Institutions: An Analysis of New Data from the Anchor Economy Initiative .

 How is the reliance index calculated?

 The reliance index captures the ratio of a region’s anchor institution economic impact divided by the region’s overall economy, divided by the same ratio calculated at the national level.
-For employment, income, and gross value added, the reliance index calculates the regional share of impact from eds and meds and divides this by the share of impact from eds and meds employment, income, and gross value at the national level .
+For employment, income, and gross domestic product (GDP), the reliance index calculates the regional share of impact from eds and meds and divides this by the share of impact from eds and meds employment, income, and GDP at the national level .
 For example, the reliance index takes the regional employment impact from eds and meds, divides that by the total employment impact for a region, then divides that figure by the same ratio of eds and meds employment impact at the national level over total employment at the national level.
-This calculation (also known as the location quotient) is done for employment, income, and gross value added impacts and then averaged together to calculate the reliance index.
+This calculation (also known as the location quotient) is done for employment, income, and GDP impacts and then averaged together to calculate the reliance index.

 Did institutions report their data to the Philadelphia Fed?